 Colins was commissioned lieutenant on 2 November 1761.

-Later commanding the Zebra 14 from the spring of 1778, Colins was despatched by Vice-Admiral Lord Howe to watch for the arrival of the French Toulon fleet on the American coast, and after bringing in news of their approach he commanded her at the defence of New York in July.
-At the end of September he took the Zebra out of New York with fifteen other small vessels in what became known as the Egg Harbour Expedition and proceeded to Chestnut Neck where he ordered the destruction of the town and ten vessels on 6 October.
-Following the arrival of rebel artillery he decided to abandon any further advancement, but with the ships being unable to re-cross the bar the Zebra was abandoned in Little Egg Harbour on the 21st, being fired and blown up the next day.
+Eventually assuming command of the Zebra 14 when Orde was posted captain in May 1778, Colins was despatched by Vice-Admiral Lord Howe to look out for the arrival of the French Toulon fleet on the American coast, and after bringing in news of their approach he was present at the defence of New York in July.
+At the end of September, he took the Zebra out of New York with fifteen other small vessels in what became known as the Egg Harbour Expedition, and he proceeded up to Chestnut Neck where he ordered the destruction of the town and ten vessels on 6 October.
+Following the arrival of rebel artillery he decided to abandon the enterprise, but as she was unable to re-cross the bar, the Zebra was abandoned in Little Egg Harbour on the 21st, and was fired and blown up the next day.

 Having returned to England, Colins was posted captain on 20 March 1779 and appointed to the Victory 100 as the flag-captain to the recalled Channel Fleet commander-in-chief, Admiral Sir Charles Hardy, this being at a time when the country was in great peril and still reeling with the fallout from the Battle of Ushant.
 After Hardy raised his flag at Portsmouth on 17 May, the Victory dropped down to Spithead with the fleet, but at the turn of the month she was ran afoul by a vessel carrying military stores and had to return to dock.
 On 14 June she put down to St. Helens with the fleet once more and then proceeded to sea, and Colins continued to command her throughout the Channel Fleet Retreat in August.
 He later participated in various autumn cruises, and he was still her commander whilst she was coppered in the following spring.